bishshoy/squares/README.md

 4. Turn off Show Computer scripts.
 5. A new icon will appear in the top-right menu bar.
 Click on it and select Open Scripts Folder > Open User Scripts Folder.
-6. Copy the scripts from the unzipped folder to the Scripts folder that just opened.
+6. Copy the .scpt files from the unzipped folder to the Scripts folder that just opened.
 7. Close the Scripts folder and the Script Editor app.
 8. You can now use the scripts by clicking on the icon in the top-right menu bar and selecting the script you want to run.